Tarim8/tester/README.md

   Listen on this port number.
 Default is 8080.

     ROOT_DIR
   Serve files from this directory.
 Default is /nonexistent so if not specified then sherver will only handle local commands.

     --config CONFIG_FILE
   Read the config file.
 CGI environment variables may be set, or option variables (with the - replaced with _)

     --virtual-host DEFAULT_NAME
   Run in virtual host mode.
 Files are served from ROOT_DIR/VIRTUAL_HOST/ instead of ROOT_DIR/.
 VIRTUAL_HOST consists of the host name given by the browser, or DEFAULT_NAME if no Host: field is present.

     --cgi-bin CGI_PATTERN
-  Run CGI scripts with execute permission which match this pattern.
+  Run CGI scripts with execute permission which end with this pattern.
 Setting this to "" will allow CGI scripts throughout the directory tree.
 Default is "cgi-bin/*".

     --index-page INDEX_FILE
   Serve this page when asked for a directory.
 Setting this to "dirindex" will turn on directory listings.

     --error-pages ERROR_PREFIX
   Serve files in the form NNN.html prefixed by ERROR_PREFIX when reporting a status code of NNN.

+    --time-out SECONDS
+  Time in seconds that client must respond before being given a 408 response.

     --keep-alive
   Don't send a Connection: close field to allow the connection to be kept open.
 Helps with files with many images in but some browsers may default to keeping the connection open which won't allow any other accesses to the (single threaded) sherver.

     --remote
   Set REMOTE_ADDR and REMOTE_PORT for CGI scripts

     --server | --content-type | --date | --date-modified
   Send the corresponding HTTP response field back to the client.
 Content-Type is taken by looking up the file tag in /etc/mime.types.
 Date-Modified is taken from the date modified time of the file.

     --version
   Print the version and exit.